Johanx22x/latex_template_handler/README.md

 Now, the binary file can be found in `target/debug/latex_template_handler`.

+## Warning

+All the templates used in this project are tested and used only in Arch Linux at this moment, probably you'll find some errors in other OS.

 ## Contributing

 This project is in development, if you want to contribute feel free to do so.